zafirexd/ComfyUI-RMBG/update.md

 # ComfyUI-RMBG Update Log

+## v2.2.0 (2025/04/05)
+- Added the following nodes:
+  - `Image Combiner`: Image Combiner, used to merge two images into one with various blending modes and positioning options.
+  - `Image Stitch`: Image Stitch, used to stitch multiple images together in different directions (top, bottom, left, right).
+  - `Image/Mask Converter`: used for converting between images and masks.
+  - `Mask Enhancer`: an independent node for enhancing mask output.
+  - `Mask Combiner`: Mask Combiner, used to combine multiple masks into one.
+  - `Mask Extractor`: Mask Extractor, used to extract masks from images.

+### Bug Fixes
+- Fixed compatibility issues with transformers version 4.49+ dependencies.
+- Fixed i18n translation errors in multiple languages.

+### Improvements
+- Added mask image output to each segment nodes, making mask output as images more convenient.

 ## V2.1.1 (2025/03/21)
 Enhanced compatibility with Transformers
   - Added support for higher versions of the transformers library (≥ 4.49.0)